Max in the House of Spies: A Tale of World War II (Operation Kinderspion #1)

 Adam Gidwitz

 Bestselling author Adam Gidwitz was a teacher for eight years.
 He told countless stories to his students, who then demanded he write his first book, A Tale Dark & Grimm.
 Adam has since written two companion novels, In a Glass Grimmly and The Grimm Conclusion.
 He is also the author of The Inquisitor's Tale, which won the Newbery Honor, and The Unicorn Rescue Society series.
-Adam still tells creepy, funny fairy tales live to kids on his podcast Grimm, Grimmer, Grimmest, and he is helping produce A Tale Dark & Grimm as an animated series.
+Adam still tells creepy, funny fairy tales live to kids on his podcast Grimm, Grimmer, Grimmest--and at schools around the world.
+He lives in Brooklyn with his wife, daughter, and dog, Lucy Goosey.

 Classification